Louise Bourgeois

 Our work might include creative explorations through dreamwork and visualisation.
 These techniques aid access to what is happening in your inner world so we can work with this material to help you improve your experience of life.

-2 Warwick Crescent, London W2 6NE and Hackney Therapy Centre, 290 Mare St, London E8 1HE and Online
+Beauchamp Lodge, 2 Warwick Crescent, London W2 6NE & Hackney Therapy Centre, 290 Mare St, London E8 1HE

 Wed | By Appointment | |